brownplt/iticse-in-flow-2014/report/sections/assigning-reviewers.md

 Other stratification schemes include assigning reviewers to authors based on their observed skill levels.
-This allows the teacher to assign performant students to review to the less performant students or vice versa.
+This allows the teacher to assign performant students to review to the less performant students or vice versa, which has been shown to be effective at raising acheivement on post-tests for low-performing students[cite](hooper-mixed-acheivement).
 We however note that deciding which sort of pairing should be preferred over another is context dependent (CITE Fincher&Petre).
 It is also not clear that the task performance is an indicator to performance as a